webix-hub/docs/data/desktop/styling.md

 ##Styling inside Type Parameter

 When you set dimensions of component items, you use the **type** property that contains an object with an item's width and height.
-There you can as well put other parameters including template and css.
+There you can as well put other parameters including template and CSS.

 ~~~js
 webix.ui ({